-Axcis process your pay weekly through our outsourced PAYE partner - Swift Employment Solutions.
-You must contact them directly to register.
-Please remember to inform Axcis once this is done as otherwise, we cannot process any pay for you.
+Axcis outsources its pay through the companies below.
+You must contact them directly and register with one.
+Please remember to inform Axcis which of these two companies you are being paid through otherwise we cannot process any pay for you.